-This guide, based on the 2nd edition of the Citing Medicine style guide, provides general rules, instructions and examples for citing a range of sources such as journal articles, books & book chapters, research reports, government documents, conference papers, theses, course materials, AV materials, and more web resources.
+This guide, based on the Citing Medicine style guide, provides general rules, instructions and examples for citing a range of sources such as articles, books, web resources, and more.
+See details under How to cite at the left of each page or use the site index there.

 For a quick overview of Vancouver style, watch the video by Academic Learning Support below